kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

   }
 {% endhighlight %}

-### LongSumReducer.java
+### LongSumReducer
-The key-value pairs emiited from the gatherer are shuffled and sorted by the MapReduce framework, so that each (call to reduce/reducer) is given a key and an iterator of all values associated with a key.
-The LongSumReducer calls reduce() for each key and sums all of the associated values to produce a total play count for each song id.
+The key-value pairs emitted from the gatherer are shuffled and sorted by the MapReduce framework, so each call to the reducer is given a key and an iterator of all values associated with a key.
+The LongSumReducer calls reduce() for each key and sums all of the associated values to produce a total play count for each song ID.
 The LongSumReducer has three stages:
 * Setup reusable resources.
-* Sums the values associated with a key.
+* Sum the values associated with a key.
-* Outputs the key paired with the sum.
+* Output the key paired with the sum.

-Summing values is such a common MapReduce operation, LongSumReducer.java is provided by the KijiMR library.
+Because summing values is such a common MapReduce operation, LongSumReducer is provided by the KijiMR library.

 #### Initialize Resources